 The graduation requirements for the Master's Degree are as follows:

-- □ Minimum of 30 nursing credits completed at the SON for graduation.

-- □ Time limit of five years for completion.

-- □ Must have continuous enrollment.
+- 1. Minimum of 30 nursing credits completed at the SON for graduation. - 2.
+Time limit of five years for completion. - 3.
+Must have continuous enrollment (fall and spring).

 Graduation requirements for the PhD and DNP are as follows: